 Milk & Dairy

 This food group equally contains protein and are found in milk, cheese and yogurt.
 In addition to the protein benefits of milk and dairy, they also pack more than a punchful of calcium, minerals and vitamins like vitamins B12, vitamin D and vitamin A. They help in the development of strong bones and teeth, as well as keeping them healthy.
+As a result, this can help to make a positive difference to their oral health going forward.
+Alternatively, you may want to get regular help and advice from a family dentist el cajon to ensure that everything is as it should be before adding different food groups to their meals.
 The calcium in milk and other dairy foods is also easily absorbed by the body.
+In addition, it is important that your child makes an effort to look after their oral hygiene.
+Caring for your teeth when you are young can prevent dental issues in later life.
+So, along with eating a healthy, calcium-rich diet, your child should also attend regular checkups with a Dentist in windsor or at a dentist in your area to make sure that their teeth and gums are healthy.

 Fruits and Vegetables